noobhacker/WarkeyNETIII/README.md

 # Warkey.NET III - Designed for Windows 10
 Warkey.NET III is an open source Warkey designed for Windows 10.
-It is designed to work andi integrate with Windows 10.
+It is designed to work and integrate with Windows 10.
 Of course, it's open source, no ads and user friendly.

 <p align="center">
   <img src="https://raw.githubusercontent.com/noobhacker/WarkeyNETIII/screenshots/warkey-1.1-1.png" width="400"/>